Last updated: May 4, 2026

 Local resources in Arizona

-- County assessor finder: use the official assessor contact list.
+- County assessor finder: use the official county assessor list if you need Senior Freeze, widow, disability, or veteran exemption help.

-- Maricopa County example: the assessor’s valuation relief page includes online and Spanish options, and the office phone listed there is 602-506-3406.
+- Maricopa County example: the Maricopa valuation forms page includes current valuation relief forms and Spanish options.
+The office phone is 602-506-3406.

 Diverse communities